PA Supreme Court: children have right to counsel in termination proceedings

 08/23/2017, Litigation, Termination of Parental Rights (State) - Children

 In In re L.B.M., the Supreme Court of Pennsylvania clearly established the right to client-directed counsel for children in termination of parental rights cases.

-Finally, the main opinon held that the failure to appoint counsel is structural error requiring reversal without an examination of whether the error was harmless.
+The main opinon in L.B.M. also held that the failure to appoint counsel is structural error requiring reversal without an examination of whether the error was harmless.
 This was one of the NCCRC’s primary contribution to the case, as this issue was not briefed by the petitioner’s counsel and so only existed in our portion of the amicus brief the NCCRC co-wrote with the Juvenile Law Center, ACLU of PA, Community Legal Services, Nat’l Association of Counsel for Children, and PA Legal Aid Network (collectively called the “Juvenile Law Center brief” by the Court).
 Importantly, the Court held that the fact that the child's right to counsel is statutory as opposed to constitutional does not change the conclusion.
 The Court stated: